agoravoting/election-orchestra-puppet/test/README.md

 1. Get the peer package of the curren authority.
 Execute: sudo eopeers --show-mine

-2. copy the output to a file in the other authority in /tmp/auth.package for example and then execute: sudo eopeers --install /tmp/auth.package
+2. Copy the output to a file in the other authority in /tmp/auth.package for example and then execute: sudo eopeers --install /tmp/auth.package

+3. Reload nginx rules, so that it allows communications with the new peer: sudo service nginx restart

 ## Configure agora